The IUCN Green List Standard

 Global Codes of Good Practice for Sustainability Standards

-IUCN is committed to ensure the Green List Standard and its implementation follows best practices for inclusive, credible and effective standard-setting and implementation processes.
+IUCN is committed to ensure the Green List Programme and its implementation follows best practices for inclusive, credible and effective standard-setting and implementation processes.

 The ISEAL Alliance represents the leading movement of credible and innovative sustainability standards.
 ISEAL's mission is to strengthen sustainability standards for the benefit of people and the environment.
 ISEAL is the global leader in defining and communicating what good practice looks like for sustainability standards.